 We love pizza!
 I have yet to meet a pizza I didn’t like.
-But our favorite pizza is homemade!
-Over the years Mrs. Stoney has tried a million different recipes in an attempt to make the perfect pizza crust.
-After years of fine tuning she finally came up with the perfect combo for a great homemade pizza.
+But our favorite is homemade pizza!
+Over the years Valerie has tried a million different recipes in an attempt to make the perfect pizza crust.
+After years of fine tuning she finally came up with the perfect combo for a great whole wheat pizza dough.
+And the best part is you can make this homemade pizza crust with almost 100% whole wheat!

 When you are talking about the thick vs. thin crust debate you need to realize that our family comes down heavily on the THICK CRUST side.
-So this recipe is designed to be a thick crust.
+So this whole wheat pizza dough recipe is designed to be a thick crust.
 I would suppose you could get it a lot thinner by cutting down the raise time, but why would you want a thin crust pizza?

 2 ¼ teaspoons of yeast (1 package)